soobinrho/BeeMovr/README.md

 </p>

 Google Maps, but for beekeepers.
-We called around 50 beekeepers all over the country and asked them, "We care about bees, and we want to help you save bees.
-Is there any techy thing we can help you guys with?
+We called around 50 beekeepers all over the country and asked them, "We want to help you save bees.
+What can we do for you?
 We can program."

 One major problem, Keith Robert from The Valley Hive in California explained, was that beekeepers are sometimes forced to move out and relocate their bee hives due to a variety of reasons - e.g. California drought - but they can't just move into any area.
 Rather, they need to find an area where the survival rate and honey yield is the highest.

 What's more -- because of this they have to manually go through Google Maps (or any other map) with precipitation data and do the math for each area to find a good candidate.
-BeeMovr was therefore created to address this problem by automating the process and thereby making it more efficient and more accurate.
+We created BeeMovr to address this problem.
+Basically, we do the same thing the beekeepers had to do, but more efficiently and more accurately.
-BeeMovr allows the user to click any point on the map.
-It then pulls real-time weather data and calculates the maximum potential honey yield of any given point.
+BeeMovr allows the user (beekeepers) to click any point on the map, and then pulls real-time weather data and calculates the maximum potential honey yield of any given point.

+If you're a beekeeper and want any new feature or modifications to the existing features, please email our co-founder Soobin Rho &lt;soobinrho@nsustain.com&gt;.
+We'll reply as soon as possible!

 <br>